I. Overview of Sexual Misconduct

 The College recognizes two types of sexual harassment: quid pro quo (something for something) and hostile environment misconduct.
 Quid pro quo harassment occurs where sexual activity is demanded in exchange for an actual, tangible job or academic benefit.
 Hostile environment harassment exists where the conduct creates an environment that may impair another individual’s academic or professional performance, or hinder his/her/their ability to function within the community.

-Examples of sexual harassment can include, but are not limited to: sexual exploitation; stalking with a sexual or gender based component; relationship intimidation; sexually-charged name calling; retaliation against someone who reports sexual harassment; and use of language or the presentation of posters/banners and/or t-shirts that promotes the diminishing of a particular sex or gender.
+Examples of sexual harassment that are not, unless they also satisfy the above standard for Title IX, included within the federal Title IX standard but are prohibited by this Policy include, but are not limited to: sexual exploitation; relationship intimidation; sexually-charged name calling; retaliation against someone who reports sexual harassment; and use of language or the presentation of posters/banners and/or t-shirts that promotes the diminishing of a particular sex or gender.

-The College prohibits sexual violence.
-Sexual violence, a form of sexual misconduct, refers to physical acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
+The College prohibits sexual assault.
+Sexual assault, a form of sexual misconduct, refers to physical acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
-Sexual assault, rape, sexual battery, and sexual coercion are all acts of sexual violence.
+Rape, sexual battery, and sexual coercion are all acts of sexual assault.
 Examples include, but are not limited to:

 - Having or attempting to have sexual intercourse with another individual without consent.
 Sexual intercourse includes vaginal or anal penetration, however slight, with a body part or object, or oral copulation by mouth-to-genital contact.